7RU7H/CTFs/HackTheBox/Retired-Machines/Blackfield/Blackfield-Writeup.md

 - Normally SeBackupPrivilege and SeRestorePrivilege give you read/write permission ...
 -  I got all the way to the end without hints or writeup, but did not consider the weirdness expressed above.
 - The way lots of people got root.txt with `cipher /c root.txt` before the patch

+Git commit for this *writeup* - `Root Salt is Black and found on nondomjoin Field`

 For the big sighs my notes contained: